jachappell/jachappell/README.md

 # Quote of the Day
-<p><em>They say no man is an island.
-False!
-I am an island, and this island is volcanic, and it's about to erupt with the hot molten lava of strategy.</em><br /> -- Dwight Kurt Schrute III</p>
+<p><em>Yes, I have acted before.
+I was in a production of </em>Oklahoma!<em> in the seventh grade.
+I played the part of Mutie the Mailman.
+They had too many kids, so they made up roles like that.
+I was good.</em><br /> -- Dwight Kurt Schrute III</p>